 Where Can You Go Skiing in Spain?

 First, let’s talk about where you can ski in Spain.
-The majority of skiing locations are to be found in the Spanish Pyrenees – the mountain range which divides France and Spain.
+The majority of skiing locations are to be found in the Spanish Pyrenees, the mountain range which divides France and Spain.
 There are almost 20 skiing areas in the Pyrenees, so lots of choice.

 Why Ski in the Spanish Pyrenees?

 The Spanish Pyrenees offer a wide range of ski resorts to suit every taste.
-Whilst not perhaps as well known as other areas of Europe, they have excellent snow, offer great value, and are easy to get to.
-Two of the resorts we visited, La Molina and Masella, are known as being the sunniest ski resorts in Europe, so if you’re a fair weather skier, these are a good option to head for.
+Whilst not perhaps as well known as other areas of Europe, they have good snow, offer great value, and are easy to get to.
+Two of the resorts we visited, La Molina and Masella, are known as being the sunniest ski resorts in Europe, so if you’re a fair weather skier, those are a good option to head for.

 When Is the Ski Season in Spain?